Claire-Lavigne/Cours-Developper/SQL/uml.md

 # LIBRABY PURPOSE

 - Book = class / table database (UpperCamelCase singular noun)
-- title, author, category, ISBN = relevant attributes (camelCase) § column table database
+- title, author, category, ISBN = relevant attributes (camelCase) / column table database
-  - each attribute must have only one possible answer (ex : 1 only email for a person)
 - association between objects = aggregation
   - How many of 'Books' for a 'Borrower' ?
      -  0..* (or *) = from 0 to many